-The Evangelical Friends Church – Eastern Region presents its Statement of Doctrine in the following Statement of Faith.
+The Evangelical Friends Church – Statement of Faith

 We believe in one1 eternal,2 omnipresent,3 unchanging,4 personal5 God; perfect in holiness,6 wisdom,7 love,8 power,9 and justice10 without preceding cause or beginning;11 creator12 and preserver13 of all things, visible and invisible.
 102 He exists as one divine being and yet as a trinity of three distinct persons, identical, inseparable, and equal in divinity, power and eternity: God the Father, God the Son, and God the Holy Spirit.14 103 God revealed Himself in the past in many and various ways, though supremely in the person of Jesus Christ.15 He continues to reveal Himself today through His creation,16 the Holy Scriptures,17 and the workings of the Holy Spirit in the hearts of people.18 104 He alone is worthy of our worship, honor, praise and thanksgiving, now and forevermore.19